Frequently Asked Questions

 The purchase process is outrageously easy.
-When you find a property you love, click the “Buy Now” button on the property listing to make your down payment (and closing fee) with a credit or debit card.
+When you find a property you love, click the “Buy Now” button on the property listing to make your deposit with a credit or debit card.
 We will then draft a Land Agreement for you to review and sign.
 Once we receive the signed agreement, we set up your monthly installment payments using a web-based servicer.

 If, on the other hand, you are buying the property with cash rather than installment payments, we collect the balance of your payment once we receive the signed Land Agreement and transfer the title to you via Warranty Deed right from our office.
 The process takes minutes.

 Can I visit a property before I buy it?

 Yes, by all means!
 We encourage our buyers to visit our properties (but we will not be able to accompany you, sorry).
 All property listings contain GPS coordinates.
 Just copy and paste those into Google Maps to pinpoint the property location.
 Enter your starting location to get directions to the property.

 For the most part, our properties were surveyed when the land was divided.
 We provide GPS coordinates for property corners.
 However, to find exact corner locations, you will probably need to hire a professional land surveyor.